The Play of the Eyes

 Such is human perversity that one wishes to console him: No, Mr. Canetti, please don’t take on so!
 Auto-da-Fé is only a book, however chilling, only a novel about a crazy Sinologist who failed to keep his ivory tower in good repair.

 Of all those stern, apocalyptic Europeans—to whose elevated company he has been admitted rather late in the day—Canetti, I think, is the most difficult to assess, even the hardest to describe.
 How genuine is his originality, how deeply indebted is he to Hermann Broch and Karl Kraus?
 (Whatever those debts, they are far from crippling, I would say.)
 There is no doubt about his seriousness, his profundity, yet one might hope for a greater incisiveness; we assent, or are ready to assent, to his statements; but one may be disappointed by his exposition and development of them, by the kind of rhetoric he employs.
 Plainly, this is no grandiloquent or notably supple rhetoric, being blunt, assertive, four-square, and at times portentous, rather than exploratory as in Czeslaw Milosz, or nimble and witty as in Robert Musil, or protean and mischievous as in Thomas Mann.
 We want to be convinced, and we have no misgivings about his sincerity, yet he is not wholly persuasive; his solemnity of manner and his intensity promise—or threaten—more than they deliver.
-As we pass through his book The Human Province we feel we …
+As we pass through his book The Human Province1 we feel we are being steam-rollered even by…

 This article is available to online subscribers only.